 The hearing device will also translate 37 languages.

 Many of our patients will benefit from having a hearing device that also monitors their health.

-Artificial Intelligence is only beginning to strongly influence our lives.
+Artificial Intelligence is only beginning to influence our lives strongly.
 In hearing devices, it will learn a patient’s individual listening preferences and make adaptations to help them hear more clearly in challenging environments.